Lindsay Mills: After the global surveillance disclosures

 Mills was shocked to learn what had happened to Snowden, writing on her personal blog, "I feel alone, lost, overwhelmed, and desperate for a reprieve".

 Mills became the focus of a media sensation after the global surveillance disclosures when she was identified as Snowden's girlfriend.
 One media outlet called Mills "the girlfriend Edward Snowden left behind".
 In 2013, BuzzFeed reviewed Mills's personal blog.
 It noted that she had a boyfriend whom she called "E" and her "man of mystery".
 Mills blogged about Snowden leaving soon after he left.

 After Snowden left Hawaii, reporters sought to question members of the Waikiki Acrobatic Troupe for insight into Mills and Snowden's relationship.
 Some comments reported from that interview included "I never got to know her", "I wasn't even aware she was in a relationship", and "I have no idea how much pole and other stuff she'd done".

 Between June 2013 and 2014, there was no public awareness in the media of any interaction between Mills and Snowden.
 By January 2014, Mills had not spoken to the media for seven months.
 Mills's father shared that she was trying to make sense of what had happened and plan for her future.

 Later, the Citizenfour documentary included a scene which showed Snowden and Mills reunited in Moscow.
 This revelation, in October 2014, was the first indication in the media that they were still dating.
 The information that Mills and Snowden were together and happy was surprising because until the documentary, the media had reported that Snowden's life in Russia was a miserable punishment.

 Mills and Glenn Greenwald joined director Laura Poitras on stage at the 87th Academy Awards to accept the Academy Award for Citizenfour, Mills took one of the three Oscar statues awarded in the ceremony.
 Reflecting on the experience of being on stage to receive the statue for Snowden, Mills later commented, "We won a motherfucking Oscar!".
 In September 2016, one reporter described the Oscar showing as "Mills's most notable public appearance".

-In March 2015, Mills revived her blog and made two posts which a writer for Jezebel described as "mysterious".

 For Halloween 2015, Mills posted pictures of herself with Snowden in Halloween costumes as Carmen Sandiego and Waldo of Where's Waldo?.
 Both popular fictional characters are known for hiding.
 In the photo, Mills and Snowden are posing in front of the J. Edgar Hoover Building but presumably this is photo manipulation because they supposedly remain in Russia.

 Permanent Record, Snowden's 2019 book, features Mills's writings from her diary as part of the narrative of the surveillance disclosures.

 In 2020, it was announced that Mills was pregnant and that she and Snowden intended to apply for Russian citizenship without renouncing their U.S. citizenship.
 Their son was born in December 2020.
 In 2020, Russia granted Snowden permanent residency rights, and on September 26, 2022, President Vladimir Putin signed a decree granting him Russian citizenship.